mvolkmann/blog/src/web-framework-comparison.md

 - Build process

-  The Next.js and SvelteKit approaches requires a build process.
+  The Next.js and SvelteKit approaches require a build process.
   The htmx approach may or may not, depending on the selected server-side programming language.
   Our choice of using Bun removes the need for a build process.